Array Jobs

 Please note that when you write a job script for an array job, you should think of resource request for each individual sub-job and not the full array job

 For example, let us consider that you want to run an array job with 5 sub-jobs.
-Further assume that each sub-job requires 8 cpus and 96 GB of RAM, then your job script should look like below.
+Assume that each sub-job requires 8 cpus and 96 GB of RAM, then your job script should look like below.

 #!/bin/bash